KatherineMichel/.github/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Question
-about: Describe this issue template's purpose here.
+about: A question about this project
 title: ''
-labels: ''
+labels: 'question'
 assignees: ''

 ---

+## Question

+A clear and concise description of what the question is.